samuelxyz/trialyzer/README.md

 I'm also using this project as an opportunity to learn Python.
 This is my first time using Python for anything more substantial than CodingBat, and also my first project in VS Code, so things may be somewhat messy.

-Uses Python 3.10 with the following packages:
+Uses Python 3.10.11 with the following packages:
 - `pynput`
 - `windows-curses` (only needed if you're on Windows)

 Usage:
 - Once you have the above packages installed in your environment, use Python to run `trialyzer.py`.
     - I'll probably get around to a requirements.txt and other things eventually maybe possibly.
 - Trialyzer runs in a terminal window.
 For best results, use a terminal that is capable of colors.
+On my machine, VSCode's integrated terminal and Windows terminal both work, but I'm pretty bad at coding so trialyzer is notoriously (and [hilariously](https://cdn.discordapp.com/attachments/448292734982422543/937192289854455858/unknown.png)) bad at running on other people's setups.
     - A pretty big terminal window is needed for certain features.
 If you get a curses error, you may have to increase your window size and/or decrease font size.

 Features: